The Complete Travel Guide to Kandy, Sri Lanka

 Pro Tip: Pre-book a guided trek to make sure you hit the hidden trails and soak in the best spots.
 Plus, your guide might drop some local knowledge on the amazing wildlife and plants you’re trekking past—think of it as a two-for-one deal!

-4. Trek Through The Historic Kadugannawa Railway Tunnel
+4. Trek Through Kadugannawa Railway Tunnel

 Just a short hop from Kandy, the Kadugannawa Railway Tunnel offers visitors a fascinating glimpse into Sri Lanka’s colonial engineering history.
 This tunnel, built by the British in the early 19th century, was part of the original Colombo-Kandy railway line and stands as a testament to the ingenuity of the time.
 The surrounding area is equally stunning, with lush greenery and sweeping valley views that make it a scenic spot for railway enthusiasts and history buffs alike.